conduktor/conduktor-docs/docs/platform/configuration/database.md

 - PostgreSQL 13+
 - Provided connection role should have grant `ALL PRIVILEGES` on the configured database.
 Platform should be able to create/update/delete schemas and tables on the database.
+- For your Postgres deployment please use at least 1-2 vCPU, 1 GB of Ram, and 10 GB of disk.

 ### Database Configuration Properties